jrosario0225/personal-website/README.md

 - **The ball can't be hit on mobile** — hit detection listens for `mousemove` only, so on touch devices the ball drops, settles, and stays there.
 A `touchmove` handler feeding the same coordinates would fix it.
 - **Physics is frame-rate dependent** — velocity is advanced by a fixed amount per frame with no delta time, so the ball falls noticeably faster on a 120Hz display than a 60Hz one.
 Scaling each step by elapsed time is the fix.
 - **Hit detection ignores depth** — because the check is screen-space distance, the cursor connects with the ball whenever it passes over it visually, regardless of how far away it is in the scene.
-- **Asset sizes** — `logo.png` is 1.3 MB for a favicon and `contactGif.gif` is 1.9 MB, which is most of the initial download on a slow connection.